FrostyX/frostyx.github.io/_drafts/software-i-started-using-in-2019.md

 ## Newsboat

-RSS is a well known method for subscribing news feeds from various websites.
+RSS is a well-known method for subscribing news feeds from various websites.
 It appears to be stupidly simple to use and it is the most effective way to keep an eye on interesting articles.
 So why I haven't been able to use it?
 My typical pattern was - Why don't I use RSS?
-Then installing a client, subscribing some feeds, being happy, then forgetting that I have a RSS client.
+Then installing a client, subscribing some feeds, being happy, then forgetting that I have an RSS client.
 And then going back to step one.

 [Newsboat][newsboat] with a panel indicator seems to do the trick for me.